mdxtoc/qtpi/docs/qtpi_description.md

   * Types are optional in process parameters, as everywhere.
   * As with `let` and with reads `E?(pat)`, function parameters are bullet-proof: underscore `_`, names and unit, but otherwise no constants and definitely no lists.
   * Function parameters may include a type, and the result type of the function may be given.
 This allows you to define functions with types like `bit list -> 'a list -> 'a list`.
-  * Note that the arguments and result of a function must be entirely classical -- i.e. have nothing to do with qbits.
+  * The arguments and result of a function must be entirely classical -- i.e. have nothing to do with qbits.
+  * To allow mutually-recursive definitions, one `fun` can be followed with several definitions.

 * Process *P*